joefaith/targeted-projection-pursuit/README.md

 <img src="https://user-images.githubusercontent.com/17095065/230708834-9479b5d3-7e5e-4978-ad55-bcb6f45d9d8e.png" width="600">

-Other algorithms, such as projecting into principal components or t-SNE try to squeeze more dimensions into two or three, but this always results in the loss of potentially important information.
+Other algorithms, such as projecting into principal components or t-SNE try to squeeze multiple dimensions into just two or three, but this always results in the loss of potentially important information.
 No single view will show us everything we need.
 We need ways of 'rotating' the data, so we can see what it looks like from various angles.
-Visualisations that use linear projections – such as PCA – have an advantage in that the projection itself can provide useful information about the data, such as which dimensions are more important in classification.

 <img src="https://user-images.githubusercontent.com/17095065/230708185-662b706b-e001-4e73-b57c-241bd538815c.png" width="600">

+Visualisations that use linear projections – such as PCA – have an advantage in that the 'angle' of the projection itself can provide useful information about the data, such as which dimensions are more important in classification.
 Targeted Project Pursuit is the higher dimensional equivalent of rotating an object to explore it.
 The data is initially shown projected onto the first two principal components (X = PC1, Y = PC2), but you can then rotate the data to see it from other dimensions.
 You can  do this by dragging and dropping specific axes, or by grabbing and dragging the data itself.
 The TPP algorithm will then try to find and angle of the data that matches your actions most closely.
 The easiest way to see this is to try it yourself!

 ## Background
 TPP was originally developed to visualise gene expression data, to help clinicians diagnose early-stage cancers.
 The code is mostly old (>10years) java, and built on top of the Weka machine learning package, and some features have succumbed to bit rot, but if it’s useful then I’ll progressively resurrect it.
 Let me know.